08. 09. 16

 End of the travel.
 Or the tour?
 Are you a traveller or a tourist?
 The line between differences and similarities is very thin.

 ‘Do you still get cranky and sad after leaving a place?’

 Went to a rock bar and didn’t dance.
 Saw a cute guy and didn’t flirt.
 [And thought that I still want to get drunk with you.]
 He left after a while, though, I think.
 Didn’t see him anymore, couldn’t find him.

 The band started playing.
 She will be loved.
 Again.

 Airport.
 Delayed flight.
-Sitting reading Middlesex for what seemed like forever.
+Sat reading Middlesex for what seemed like forever.
 The end for real.
 The end for real?
 Someone said forever can be one second.